-Preparation of the 2009-2012 transportation improvement program (TIP) and amendments.
+Preparation of the 2009-2012 transportation improvement program (TIP) and amendments and attendant conformity determination of the TIP and Year 2035 Regional Transportation Plan.

-Short-range transit plans for the City of Waukesha and Ozaukee and Waukesha Counties were completed in 2002 and 2003.
-The Milwaukee County short range transit plan was completed in 2008.
-Staff work on Kenosha and Racine short range plans was well underway.
+A short-range transit plan for Ozaukee County was completed in 2003.
+The Milwaukee County short range transit plan was completed in 2009.
+Staff work on Kenosha and Racine short range plans was well underway, and staff work on the City of Waukesha and Waukesha County Short Range Plans were initiated.
 Assistance was provided to Washington County in monitoring the effectiveness of commuter bus service provided under a CMAQ demonstration grant.
 Assistance was provided in the preparation of a grant application for the Milwaukee area and through the Wisconsin Employment Transportation Assistance Program.
 Workshops were conducted in each of seven counties to prepare a public transit-human services coordination plan for each county.